RetroTho/opal/DOCS.md

 ### String

 - A basic string.
-- Use single quotation marks to form a string.
+- Use string surrounder to form a string.
-- No character data type is included, instead a str of length 1 would be used.

 #### Ex: